 Base salary is designed to compensate our executive officers at a fixed level of compensation that serves as a retention tool throughout the executive's career.
 In determining base salaries, the Compensation Committee considered each executive officer's role and responsibility, unique skills, future potential with our Company, salary levels for similar positions in our core markets and internal pay equity.

-The annual base salaries of our NEOs as of December 31, 2017 are as follows:
+The annual base salaries of our NEOs as of December 31, 2018 (or, in the case of Mr. Bierkan, as of his retirement) are as follows: